HttpErrorPages/HttpErrorPages/README.md

 # Simple HttpErrorPages #
 Simple HTTP Error Page Generator.
-Create a bunch of custom error pages - suitable to use with [Lighttpd](http://redmine.lighttpd.net/projects/lighttpd/wiki/Docs_ConfigurationOptions), Nginx, Apache or Tomcat.
+Create a bunch of custom error pages - suitable to use with Lighttpd, Nginx, Apache-Httpd or any other Webserver.

 ![Screenshot](https://raw.githubusercontent.com/AndiDittrich/HttpErrorPages/master/assets/screenshot1.png)